The Music Academy Patron

 THE MUSIC ACADEMY AT CANBERRA GIRLS GRAMMAR SCHOOL

-View our music ensemble and class opportunities for CGGS students from Prep – Year 12, non-CGGS students and adult community members plus submit your enrolment information now.
+View our instrumental lessons, music ensemble and class opportunities for CGGS students from Prep – Year 12, non-CGGS students and adult community members plus submit your enrolment information now.